afshaan4/loudsounds/README.md

 so future me knows what past me was thinking

-* we have the problem of having two instances of pyaudio active at the same time put everything in the same file? record on a separate thread? only use one instance of pyaudio across both files?
+* we have the problem of having two instances of pyaudio active at the same time: use arecord to record? put everything in the same file? record on a separate thread? only use one instance of pyaudio across both files?

-* pass `device_index` to audiorecorder
+* pass `device_index` to audiorecorder or arecord

 * move the save stuff to `soundDetected()` and `soundEnded()` and have those only trigger on sound start and sound end,